leihla/major/docs/content/case-studies.md

 ```
 layout: case-study
 permalink: case-studies/<slug>/
+theme:
 ```
 These variables are needed by jekyll.
-`layout` will always be `case-study` and the permalink should be unique (The trailing slash is important)
+`layout` will always be `case-study` and the permalink should be unique (The trailing slash is important) The `theme` variable allows a class to be added to the `body` tag.
+Leave empty for no class.

 ### Main
 ![](sec-hero.jpg)